BrynRac/reads/README.md

 ## Usage

-Use the Search page to find books and add them to a bookshelf based on user input:
+Use the Search page to find books and add them to a specific bookshelf based on user input.

-Currently reading
-Want to read
-Read

 ## Sources
 Data is stored using the Book Lender API: https://reactnd-books-api.udacity.com/